 Pittsburgh Modular reserves the right to change the method by which Pittsburgh Modular may provide warranty service, and any Pittsburgh Modular Product's eligibility to receive a particular method of service.
 Service will be limited to the options available in the country where service is requested.
 Service options, parts availability and response times may vary according to country.
 The original purchaser will be responsible for all shipping and handling charges.
 Customers that seek service in a country that is not the country of purchase must comply with all applicable import and export laws and regulations and be responsible for all custom duties, V.A.T. and other associated taxes and charges.
-For international service, Pittsburgh Modular may repair or replace Pittsburgh Modular Products and parts with comparable Pittsburgh Modular Products and parts that comply with local standards.
+For international service, Pittsburgh Modular may repair or replace Pittsburgh Modular Products and parts that comply with local standards.